greatdragonian/T0k3n/README.md

 ### `totalSupply()`

-Returns the total supply of T0k3n.
+Public view that returns the total supply of T0k3n.

 ### `balanceOf(address tokenOwner)`

-Returns the balance of T0k3n held by the specified address.
+Public view that returns the balance of T0k3n held by the specified address.

 ### `transfer(address receiver, uint numTokens)`

-Transfers a specified number of T0k3n from the sender's account to the specified receiver.
+Function that transfers a specified number of T0k3n from the transaction sender's account to the specified receiver.

 ### `approve(address delegate, uint numTokens)`

-Allows the specified delegate to spend a specified number of T0k3n on behalf of the sender.
+Public function that allows the specified delegate to spend a specified number of T0k3n on behalf of the transaction sender.

 ### `allowance(address owner, address delegate)`